Alinaconst/alina-website/content/post/getting-started/index.md

 ---
-title: Welcome to Hugo Blox Builder, the website builder for Hugo
+title: How to create Blog Posts
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: A guide to creating blog posts in Markdown

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: A guide to creating blog posts in Markdown

 # Link this post with a project
 projects: []